PureStorage-OpenConnect/purestorage-puppet/README.md

 ### Puppet Apply

 Puppet apply is the client only application of a local manifest.
-Puppet apply is supported similar to puppet agent by the PureStorage providers.
+Puppet apply is supported similar to puppet agent by the Pure Storage providers.
 The connection string must be supplied as a URL.
 See the example manifests (complete_create.pp) for details.